tsconfig/bases/README.md

 deno run --allow-read --allow-write scripts/create-npm-packages.ts
 ```

-Inspect them, then they are deployed by passing in the paths to the base files via stdin:
+You can inspect them in the `dist/` folder, then they are deployed by passing in the paths to the base files via stdin:

 ```sh
 echo bases/node10.json | deno run --allow-read --allow-run scripts/deploy-npm-packages.ts